phalcon-orphanage/docs/en/reference/response.rst

     ));

-Note that making a redirection doesn't disable the view component, so if there is a view asociated with the current action it will be executed anyways.
+Note that making a redirection doesn't disable the view component, so if there is a view asociated with the current action it will be executed anyway.
 You can disable the view from a controller by executing $this->view->disable();

 HTTP Cache
 ----------